expressjs/expressjs.com/_includes/api/en/4x/res-cookie.md

 res.cookie('rememberme', '1', { expires: new Date(Date.now() + 900000), httpOnly: true })
 ```

-And if you want to set multiple key values, simply call `cookie` more than once.

-For example:
+You can set multiple cookies in a single response by calling res.cookie multiple times, for example:

 ```js
 res